ilozano2/spring-cloud-gateway-active-health-check/README.md

 ```
 > {"timestamp":"2023-05-08T13:07:48.704+00:00","path":"/hello","status":503,"error":"Service Unavailable","requestId":"6b5d6010-199"}%

+11. Stop all the servers started in the previous steps

 ## Eureka integration (+complex, dynamic)

 Having a static configuration is not very flexible, but using Eureka as a service discovery can remove that drawback.